EnFlexIT/JADE-AddOns/semantics/README.txt

 First, uncompress the archive file in the parent directory of the JADE root directory.
 Then, go to the 'jade/add-ons/semantics' subdirectory.
-The available commands to compile the JSA can be seen by executing 'ant help'.
+Modify buildJSA.properties to set the 'jfree-lib' property (only for j2se enviroment) The available commands to compile the JSA can be seen by executing 'ant help'.
 For example, execute the 'ant j2se lib' command to compile in a standard Java environment.